LibA11y: Making our library content accessible

 Doing it right the first time saves time (and money)

 Having accessible content from the point of creation can save extensive time and effort spent on accessibility remediation after the fact.
 It can also potentially save legal costs.
-For example, dozens of colleges and universities across the United States are facing legal action over inaccessible technology and online resources.
+For example, over inaccessible technology and online resources.

 We're librarians!

-"We provide the highest level of service to all library users through appropriate and usefully organized resources; equitable service policies; equitable access; and accurate, unbiased, and courteous responses to all requests." — from ALA Code of Ethics (emphasis for illustration)
+"We provide the highest level of service to all library users through appropriate and usefully organized resources; equitable service policies; equitable access; and accurate, unbiased, and courteous responses to all requests." — from (emphasis for illustration)

 Providing universal access certainly makes sense from these perspectives, yet more importantly it helps us fulfill our ethical mission.
 As such, we should be at the front lines fighting for our patrons and students access to everything.
 We're librarians!
 Access is our middle name.